ImageMagick v6 Examples --

 :: Calculate the average brightness in this section

-:: and choose the text color accordingly
+:: and choose the text color correspondingly

 FOR /F %%i IN ('identify -format "%%[fx:mean]" -crop %pwidth%x%psize%+0+0 %1') DO SET mean=%%i